nfqde/nfq-colors/README.md

 const lighterColor = lighten(primaryColor, 20);
 const translucentColor = translucify(primaryColor, 50);
 ```
-These methods are mainly for use in your theme generation.
-They are used to generate derived colors from your base colors.
-The `darken` and `lighten` functions take a color and a percentage as arguments and return a darker or lighter shade of the color.
-The `translucify` function takes a color and a percentage as arguments and returns a translucent version of the color.
+These methods are mostly used for theme generation.
+They create derived colors from your base colors.
+The `darken` and `lighten` functions take a color and a percentage as arguments.
+They return a darker or lighter shade of the color.
+The `translucify` function also takes a color and a percentage as arguments.
+It returns a translucent version of the color. </br>
 More on that in the [Utilities](#utilities) section.

 ### Using Theme Colors in Components